November 15, 2021 | Personal Injury

 Just make sure to ask your attorney about this topic if you’re still unsure of when attorney-client privilege applies or how it works.
 Fully understanding this aspect of your relationship with a lawyer will make you feel much more comfortable when discussing your case.

-Contact Our Personal Injury Law Firm in Lexington Today To Get More Information
+Contact Our Personal Injury Law Firm in Kentucky Today To Get More Information

-If you’ve been injured in a personal injury accident, please call Minner Vines Injury Lawyers, PLLC for a free case evaluation with a personal injury lawyer or contact us online.
+If you’ve been injured in an accident in Lexington or Bowling Green, please contact our personal injury lawyers at Minner Vines Injury Lawyers, PLLC for a free case evaluation.

-Minner Vines Injury Lawyers, PLLC
+Minner Vines Injury Lawyers, PLLC – Lexington, KY Office

 325 W Main St #210, Lexington, KY 40507